 MA Certificate in Education and Society

 The University of Chicago offers an opportunity for MA students at the University to pursue a certificate in Education and Society.
 To qualify for the certificate, students must first apply and be accepted into a terminal Master’s program at the University.
 Once accepted into such a program, students can declare their intention to complete a certificate in Education and Society.
 The recommended course of study for this certificate program is the Master of Arts Program in the Social Sciences (MAPSS).
+Students in Master’s programs in the Harris School of Public Policy are also welcome to apply, if the requirements of the Certificate can be completed within the parameters of their given program.

-The new MAPSS Education and Society certificate program builds on the broad expertise of Committee on Education faculty across the University whose work probes questions of fundamental significance to education.
+The Education and Society MA Certificate Program builds on the broad expertise of Committee on Education faculty across the University whose work probes questions of fundamental significance to education.
 Using the tools of the social science disciplines, these faculty work to better understand how institutional and social contexts, notably schools, shape child development and learning and how schools, in turn, shape society.
 Understanding this process requires an interdisciplinary lens that combines perspectives from multiple social science disciplines.
 For example, psychologists are interested in individual development, economists study skill formation (or the development of “human capital,”) and sociologists investigate the role of schooling in processes of social stratification.
 Consequently, a psychologist looking at schooling might see how children gain cognitive skills and develop identities and attitudes toward learning; an economist might think about how incentives shape teacher and student effort and how such effort pays off in skills and labor market returns; and a sociologist would see how school organization shapes social networks, aspirations, and opportunities.

 Each of these lenses is valuable, but a deep understanding of the relationship between individual development, the schooling process, and society requires understanding each of these disciplinary frameworks and how they interact.
 Students in the Education and Society certificate program complete courses in a range of social science fields that regard educational questions from diverse disciplinary perspectives.